tamedu/lazy-loose-money/README.md

 * Guardian need to deposit some money (implemented)
 * Guardian have responsibility to warranty committer daily success.
 If guardian reported a day as failure, both committer and guardian loose money.
 * Committer can `complain` if guardian reported wrongly.
 In this case both committer and guardian loose money
-* After complain for 3 times, committer can `fire` his guardian to find a more realiable one *
+* After complain for 3 times, committer can `fire` his guardian to find a more reliable one *
 ## Smart contract development and deployment
 Copy Solidity code from `LazyLooseMoney.sol` and paste it to http://remix.ethereum.org